ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 The aim of this document is to create a functional guide to ensure the understanding of the enabler, so the users are able to exploit it to its fullest.

 The Context Broker Data Visualisation enabler has been created to ease the understanding of data and use of the Context Broker and to fasten its learning curve for new stakeholders who would like to experiment.
-It consists in a visualisation layer over the Sandbox environment of the Context Broker used for playground purposes.
+It consists in a visualisation layer over the Context Broker, used for playground purposes.

-The enabler is available for use in local or remote environments.
+The enabler is available for use in local or remote environments (like the FIWARE lab).
 There is also available a [deployment manual](../tutorials/index.md) to ease its implementation and deployment.

 On the other hand, the enabler gives the opportunity to play with a sensor’s historical data, if configured.
-Having selected a range of time, it can be represented in a table or even downloaded in a CSV file to further exploit.
-Furthermore, one of the attributes at a time can be selected and represented in a graph.
+Having selected a range of time, it can be represented in a table or graph format, or even downloaded in a CSV file to further exploit.

 ## Contents